Variable Modified Newtonian Mechanics IV: Non Rotating Galaxies: 2: The model

 where $A_0$ is fixed by the value of $\delta_{int}$.
 At recombination, baryonic overdensity is suppressed at the Silk damping scale (a few $Mpc$).
-Galaxy formation is favoured near the shell's origin and at a radius of $150Mpc$ from the shell's origin, and overdensity scales are typically less than $2Mpc$.
+Galaxy formation is favoured near the shell's origin and at a radius of $150Mpc$ from the shell's origin, and galaxy overdensity scales are typically less than $2Mpc$.
 In \cite{einasto1}, the galaxy power spectrum is found to be $\delta_k^2 \propto k^{n}$ with $n>-3$ at large $k$.
-One can obtain the variance of fluctuations of smoothed density field at characteristic scale $R$ is $\delta^2 (R) \propto R^{-(n+3)}$\cite{binney} (pp720-721).
-Separately, Nusser \cite{nusser2005}, uses a power law overdensity $\delta(R) \propto \delta R^{-S},\:\:0<S<3$ to simulate overdensity growth under MOND.
+In a cartesian grid approximation, one can obtain the variance of fluctuations of smoothed density field at characteristic scale $R$ is $\delta^2 (R) \propto R^{-(n+3)}$\cite{binney} (pp720-721).
+Separately, Nusser \cite{nusser2005}, uses a power law overdensity $\delta (R) \propto \delta R^{-S},$ with $0<S<3$ for uniform $\delta$, to simulate overdensity growth under MOND.
 Therefore, we expect the overdensity to have an increasing power-law behaviour towards small length scales.
-In an uniform density approximation, the initial overdensity for a galaxy should be much higher than the $150Mpc$ average of $10^{-5}$. \\\\ The baseline CMB average temperature variation $\frac{\delta T}{T}=1\times 10^{-5}$ corresponds to an initial baryon overdensity $\delta_{int} =3 \times 10^{-5}$ and $A_0=5.94$.
-To account for high redshift large galaxies, one needs an overdensity to turnaround at sufficiently higher redshift.
-In \cite{sanders2007}, in a spherical galaxy formation under MOND, Sanders takes $\delta_{int} =1.8\times 10^{-3}$ which corresponds to $A_0=47.8$.
-[To better illustrate the effect of Eq.(\ref{dpsd}), we choose a slightly higher value $\delta_{int}=2.8\times 10^{-3}$ ($A_0=60$), although Sander's choice is sufficient for most of our purposes.]
-We obtain the turnaround redshift $z_{ta}$ where $\delta=1$ from Eq.(\ref{dpsd}),
+In an uniform density approximation, the initial overdensity $\delta_{int} =\sum_R \delta(R)$ for a galaxy, should have value much higher than the $150Mpc$ average of $10^{-5}$. \\\\ The baseline CMB average temperature variation $\frac{\delta T}{T}=1\times 10^{-5}$ corresponds to an initial baryon overdensity $\delta_{int} =3 \times 10^{-5}$ and $A_0=5.94$.
+To account for large galaxies at high redshift, one needs an overdensity to turnaround at sufficiently higher redshift.
+In \cite{sanders2007}, in a spherical galaxy formation under MOND, for galaxy mass $10^{11}M_{\odot}$ Sanders takes $\delta_{int} =1.8\times 10^{-3}$ which corresponds to $A_0=47.8$.
+(To better illustrate the effect of Eq.(\ref{dpsd}), we choose a slightly higher value $\delta_{int}=2.8\times 10^{-3}$ ($A_0=60$), although Sander's choice is sufficient for most of our purposes.
+This choice is also similar to the initial overdensity choice made in \cite{loeb} in a dark matter plus baryon direct collapse model to explain the formation of a high redshift Supermassive black hole with mass $O(10^7)M_{\odot}$). \\\\ Given $\delta_{int}=2.8\times 10^{-3}$, we obtain the turnaround redshift $z_{ta}$ where $\delta=1$ from Eq.(\ref{dpsd}),

-We stress that this turnaround redshift (resulting from this choice of $\delta_{int}$) is well within an observationally viable redshift range $15\:\lsim z\: \lsim\: 50$ \cite{barkana}, from 21cm radiation. \\\\ When comparing to the Newtonian evolution where $\Delta=\delta$,
+We stress that this turnaround redshift (resulting from this choice of $\delta_{int}$) is well within an observationally viable redshift range $15\:\lsim z\: \lsim\: 50$ \cite{barkana}, from 21cm radiation. \\\\ When compared to the Newtonian only evolution where $\Delta=\delta$, we note that